Yamuna Expressway

 Development

-The development of Yamuna Expressway was done in three phases –Phase I – Expressway Stretch between Greater Noida and proposed Taj International Aviation Hub (near village Jewar on the southern tip of Dist.
+Phase I – Expressway Stretch between Greater Noida and proposed Taj International Aviation Hub (near village Jewar on the southern tip of Dist.
 Gautam Budh Nagar)

 Phase II – Expressway Stretch between proposed Taj International Aviation Hub and an intermediate destination between proposed Taj International Aviation Hub and Agra.